My roots are so important to me. I am proud of my Yorkshire heritage.

 Comparing the beer garden, as it is now, at the back of the pub to the black and white photo I have taken in the same garden after my aunt’s wedding.
 My mother, still a child, sitting cross-legged at my aunt’s feet.

-I strongly felt their presence there, and I will never forget them because, like the place of my birth, they are forever locked inside my heart.
+I strongly felt their presence there, and I will never forget them because, like the place of my birth, they will always be a part of me.